NXS: Jeb Burton wins rain shortened Ag Pro 300 at Talladega

 Burton would lead three times throughout the day for a total of 21 laps second most the Austin Cindric who lead five times for 24 laps.

-Gragson would win the Dash 4 Cash for the second week in a row.
+Gragson for his efforts would win the Dash 4 Cash for a second week in a row.
 Jeb Burton, Riley Herbst, Noah Gragson and AJ Allmendinger will take to the track Too Tough To Tame on May 8th for the next round of the Dash 4 Cash.

 Stage One Winner: Justin Haley

-Stage Two Winner: Gragson
+Stage Two Winner: Noah Gragson

-The NASCAR Xfinity series will take a week off before returning at Darlington Raceway on May 8th at 1 p.m. on FS1.
+The NASCAR Xfinity series will take a week off before returning at Darlington Racewgay on May 8th at 1 p.m. on FS1.

-Side note: Joey Gase driving the return of the No. 28 machine had issues early on never making the green flag taking the car to the garage with no power.
-When he returned, they were five laps down Gase would finish the day in 36th and five laps down.
+Side note: Joey Gase driving the return of the No. 28 machine had issues early on taking the green flag and being pushed to the garage with no power.
+When he returned, they were five laps down Gase and would finish the day in 36th and five laps down.